US to end Russia's ability to pay international investors

 WASHINGTON (AP) — The U.S. will close the last avenue for Russia to pay its billions in debt back to international investors on Wednesday, making a Russian default on its debts for the first time since the Bolshevik Revolution all but inevitable.

-The Treasury Department said in a notification that does not plan to renew the license to allow Russia to keep paying its debtholders through American banks.
+The Treasury Department said in a notification that does not plan to renew the license that allowed Russia to keep paying its debtholders through American banks.

 There had already been signs that the Biden administration was unwilling to extend the deadline.
 At a press conference heading into the Group of Seven finance minister meetings in Koenigswinter, Germany, last week, Treasury Secretary Janet Yellen said the window existed “to allow a period of time for an orderly transition to take place, and for investors to be able to sell securities.”